bensu/asterion/README.md

 # Asterion

-A tool to make and explore dependency graphs for Clojure(Script) projects.
+Make and explore dependency graphs for Clojure(Script) projects.

+> La casa es del tamaño del mundo; mejor dicho, es el mundo.

 NOTE: do not use this!
 It is under development and has dependencies that have not been published.